NiChrome Alloys for Heating Applications

 - Prolonged service life, endurance potential as a heating material

 These alloy groups can be categorized in the six major classes.
-While the whole alloy families are enlisted for comprehensiveness, this article is about Nickel Chromium (NiCr) alloys.
+While the whole alloy families are enlisted for comprehensiveness, this article is about Nickel-Chrome (NiCr) alloys.
 The major grades of these alloys are shown with their composition and resistivity.

 |80 Nickel 20 Chromium||650 ohm-CMF|